babelsociety/website/content/blog/in-depth-economy/index.md

 For example, suppose that there isn't enough bread in our community due to lack of bakeries.
 If we perceive it as a big lack, then it would be normal in Babel to join a bakery and learn the trade, or perhaps research how to produce more bread.

-How we'll solve the issue depends on our aptitude, but the point is to act upon a problem we care for, solving it for both ourselves and the community.
+How we'll solve the issue depends on our aptitude, but the point is to act upon a problem we care for, solving it for both ourselves and the community. **By satisfying our personal desire, we have helped satisfy the desire for many more people**.

-**Don't wait for others, act!** Others will help and follow, but it's up to everyone to improve our community.
+Others will help and follow, but it's up to everyone to improve our community. **Don't wait for others, act!**

 ### Prediction

 Because we track everything, once we accrue enough data we can statistically predict future consumption for each product and adapt our production accordingly.

-To improve prediction, it is especially important to track all missed consumption, i.e. all those instances where we couldn't get enough of a product.
+It is especially important to track all missed consumption, i.e. all those instances where we couldn't get enough of a product.

 Statistics, [linear programming](https://en.wikipedia.org/wiki/Linear_programming), [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence) and all other tools that will come up in the future can greatly help us refine our production lines, but **it is ultimately up to producers to decide on how to do their job**.
-The good part is that *we are all producers*; more on this on [Production](#production).

 ### Soft limits

-In case it isn't possible to increase production, we can limit how much a person consumes.
+In case it isn't possible to increase production right away, we can limit how much a person consumes.

 Thanks to all information available, society can come up with a good limit per person, in accordance with the needs of those interested in a product (demand) and those who produce it (supply).

-Limits are discussed by geographical area, given that different areas will have different challenges and needs.
+Limits are discussed by geographical area, given that different areas have different challenges and needs.

 It is paramount that all the interested people (consumers and producers) participate in setting up and agree on the actual limit.
 This ensures that everyone will commit to and respect it.

 For example, we could agree to a limit of 1kg apples per week per person.
 Because consumption is tracked at individual level, it is easy to set it up.

 It is inevitable that some people will consume less than 1kg, while others will crave for more.
-If we impose a *strict* limit, on the same day we will have both unsatisfied people and apples left to rot.
-Unsatisfied people will perceive it as a shortage, hence we wouldn't have solved much.
+If we impose a *strict* limit, on the same day we could have both unsatisfied people and apples left to rot.
+Unsatisfied people would perceive it as a shortage, hence we wouldn't have solved much.
 We don't want to push people into theft, but rather prevent it.

 **The limit should be considered as an indication that we are over-consuming** and that we should adjust our behavior.
 Given that we all agreed on the limit together, it would be antisocial and even awkward for people to go over it.

 Nonetheless everyone have different needs, hence it should be possible to individually adjust limits.
-For example, children may need to consume more apples.
+For example, children may need to consume more apples to ensure an healthy growth.
 The reason isn't important, what's important is that the special cases are discussed and agreed upon by all involved.

 After a while, we can revise the limit and eventually address cases of severe over-consumption at social level.